mvc5/mvc5.github.io/overview/resolvable-service-configurations.md

 'Service\Resolver\Manager' => new ServiceProvider(ManagerResolver::class)
 ```

 A [service provider](https://github.com/mvc5/framework/blob/master/src/Service/Config/ServiceProvider/ServiceProvider.php) configuration is similar to a [service](#servicehttpsgithubcommvc5frameworkblobmastersrcserviceconfigserviceservicephp) configuration object.
 It adds a call to a method named [provider](https://github.com/mvc5/framework/blob/master/src/Service/Resolver/Provider.php#L77) which is used to set the current service manager for the service provider class to use.
+It's purpose is to return a callable function that when invoked will inspect the configuration passed to it and returns it if it can not or resolves it by returning a new instance of the class object.